douglasgscofield/bioinfo/README.md

 attempts to determine the [Phred-scale quality encoding](http://en.wikipedia.org/wiki/FASTQ_format) used in a FastQ-format file.
 If everything looks reasonable, it simply prints `33`, `64` or `59` (this last for older Solexa sequences) to `stdout`.
 Does not require BioPerl.

 `fermiExtractContigs.pl`
 creates Fasta-format contigs from a [fermi][]-format `*.fq.gz` FastQ-like scaftig files.
-Writs Fasta to `stdout`, giving each Fasta sequence its fermi sequence name and a description that includes sequence length, number of non-redundant reads that built the scaftig, and median coverage of non-redundant reads along the scafftig.
+Writes Fasta to `stdout`, giving each Fasta sequence its fermi sequence name and a description that includes sequence length, number of non-redundant reads that built the scaftig, and median coverage of non-redundant reads along the scafftig.
 Requires BioPerl.

+`fermiExtractContigs_simple.sh`
+creates Fasta-format contigs from a [fermi][]-format `*.fq.gz` FastQ-like scaftig files.
+Unlike `fermiExtractContigs.pl`, this does not use Perl.
+Writes Fasta to `stdout`, giving each Fasta sequence its fermi sequence name and a description that includes sequence length and the number of non-redundant reads that built the scaftig.

 `windowWig`
 reads a data stream (for example, coverage values by position within reference sequences) and